tr-o/LINE-spreadsheeet-aidedGarbageReminder/README.md

 - Sends notifications via LINE Notify
 - Determines the garbage type scheduled for collection on the following day
 - Supports various garbage types and collection schedules

+## Advantages of Relying on Google Services

+This script relies on Google services, which offers several advantages:

+1. **Ease of use:** Google Apps Script is easy to set up and use, especially for those who are already familiar with Google Workspace products like Google Sheets.

+2. **No server setup required:** By using Google Apps Script, you don't need to set up, maintain, or pay for a separate server.
+This reduces the complexity and cost of running the script.

+3. **Integration with Google Workspace:** Since this code is designed to work with Google Sheets and Google Apps Script, it benefits from seamless integration with other Google Workspace applications.

+4. **Scalability:** Google services are designed to handle a large number of requests and scale accordingly.
+This means that your script can handle more users and higher loads without any additional setup.

+5. **Security:** Google services are built with security in mind, and using them means benefiting from Google's security infrastructure.

+However, there are some potential downsides to relying solely on Google services:

+1. **Dependency on Google:** If there is a service outage or Google decides to discontinue a service, your script may stop working.

+2. **Limited customization:** Google Apps Script may not provide all the features or customization options that a custom server setup would offer.

 ## Setup